Rosscoetrain/DCC-Solenoid-Turnout-Driver/README.md

 The maximum current for any one solenoid is 500mA, this is limited by the ULN2803 darlington drivers.

+Full construction and use in the file details.pdf

 Bill of Materials